 This adaptive management framework establishes the systematic review and evaluation of information to audit performance, challenge key assumptions, guide decisions, and plan activities for the upcoming year (Figure 3-1).
-The process is formalized in a database and a set of management tools that ensure consistency and accountability from year to year (Chapter 6, Data Management, Record Keeping, and Accounting).
+The process is formalized in a database and a set of areas.
+Additional management actions to increase PNI to the 0.67 objective are discussed in management tools that ensure consistency and accountability from year to year (Chapter 6, Data Management, Record Keeping, and Accounting).

-9 The PNI approximation described by the HSRG (2014) does not account for the stepping-stone program or the differences in gene flow among the natural population components.
+&lt;sup>9 The PNI approximation described by the HSRG (2014) does not account for the stepping-stone program or the differences in gene flow among the natural population components.